-We’re trusted by clients to take a commercial and pragmatic approach.
+We’re trusted by clients to take a commercial and pragmatic approach within real estate finance.
 We understand the importance of delivering an excellent service, on time and within budget.
 We’re known for working hard to simplify and streamline the process for every client, taking time to understand your transactional needs, as well as the challenges presented across a wide range of sectors.

 Our clients include all major UK clearing banks, challenger banks, private equity funds, insurers/life funds, non-bank lenders and non-UK lenders.
 We have particular, practical experience of advising those active in the investment, development, PRS, housebuilding, hotel, education, healthcare and retail sectors.

 What sets us apart is our combined scale and breadth of expertise.
 With a strong real estate finance offering in 12 locations in the UK and Ireland, as well as relevant experience in France, Germany and the Middle East, we have the size and resource to undertake real estate finance transactions of all sizes and complexity and the local knowledge to enable us to add value and deliver transactions cost effectively.

 With the third anniversary of Land and Buildings Transaction Tax in Scotland fast approaching, we consider the key issues for commercial tenants.

 Legal business DWF has appointed three partners to the Dublin office as it continues to strengthen its commercial capability across key practice areas.